 In terms of build quality, the X3 NFC uses a mix of materials with a plastic back, aluminum frame, and Gorilla Glass 5 to protect the display.
 There is slight give if you press on the back of the device but it’s nothing to be alarmed about and overall this is a well-built, sturdy device for its asking price.

-There’s no doubt that one of the biggest draws for this phone is the fact that it has a display with a refresh rate of 120Hz and that really does boggle the mind given its Php 10,990 price tag for the base model.
+There’s no doubt that one of the biggest draws for this phone is the fact that it has a display with a refresh rate of 120Hz and that really does boggle the mind given that the price of the POCO X3 NFC in the Philippines is Php 10,990 for the base model.
 For a recap, that’s on a screen that measures in at 6.7-inches and utilizes an IPS Display at Full HD+ resolution.